 Are all candles equally bad for the environment?

 Not at all.
 Paraffin-based, single-use candles tend to have the highest impact.
 Refillable systems and natural waxes are much more sustainable.
+For a deeper dive, see our article on are candles bad for the environment.

 Is soy wax 100% eco-friendly?